 Sweet Treats on the Wharf — Port Washington

 Enjoy a cone while taking in the water views in Port Washington.
 Sweet Treats on the Wharf offers ice cream made from scratch, frozen yogurt, and shaved ice.
 Many varieties of lactose-free, kosher, and gluten-free options are on the menu.
-Try one of the 24 flavors of soft serve in a cookie cone for a decadent treat.
+Try one of its varied soft-serve flavors in a cookie cone for a decadent treat.

 Bridgehampton Candy Kitchen — Bridgehampton

 This homemade ice cream shop, established in 1925, offers breakfast all day.
-But it is the sweet treats made from local, in-season fruit that really delights its customers.
+But it is the sweet treats made from local, in-season fruit that really delight its customers.

 Coyle's Homemade Ice Cream — Bay Shore, Islip